English

 On OpenOlitor-Wiki we describe in detail how it is possible to become active in the shaping of OpenOlitor.

 Verein OpenOlitor met with representatives of GHS GmbH (Germany, Ireland) for a workshop in Basel in June 2016.
 The GHS GmbH had made broad conceptional preparations for the development of an administrative tool (suunu, or CRP project).
 During the workshop it became clear that both partners fit together technically and in regards to the concept, and are willing to work together to distribute the application for community supported agricultures in the European Union.
+In a next step, the platform OpenOlitor will now be tested by GHS GmbH in Germany and Ireland.
+GHS GmbH will then determine what alterations to the platform are necessary for initiatives in Germany and Ireland.
+A further step will be the implementation of these alterations and the programming of further modules which respond to the needs of the initiatives.7.
+Demo, Test Website

 The present development status is published automatically and can be tested here: wwwtest.openolitor.ch.